Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Metrics storybook creating allows developers to work in parallel on widgets and do not touch the main Metrics Web Application's codebase.
 It also, makes it easier to add new widgets, since we can test them separately and only then make changes to the code of the application.

 ### Requirements
 > Define requirements and make sure that they are complete.

+The Metrics Storybook feature must satisfy the following requirements:

 - Displays a set of Metrics widgets.
-- An ability to manage themes.
+- Provides an ability to manage themes.
 - Contains a tab with the widget documentation.
 - Contains a list of inputs to change widgets' appearance (height, width, color, etc.).
 - Contains the Metrics color palette to view all project's colors.
-- An ability to search across components.
+- Provides an ability to search across components.
 - Visually groups widgets by their types.
-- Change a viewport size (view widgets on different devices).
+- Provides an ability to change a viewport size (view widgets on different devices).

 ### Landscape
 > Look for existing solutions in the area.

 Before launching the solutions, we need to determine which components from the Metrics Web Application should be included in the storybook.